-Trump to rescind race guidelines in college admissions, WSJ reports
+Trump to rescind race guidelines in college admissions: WSJ

 The Justice Department under Republican President Donald Trump has been investigating a complaint by more than 60 Asian-American organizations that say Harvard University’s policies are discriminatory because they limit the acceptance of Asian-Americans.

-The Justice Department joined Students for Fair Admissions, the group behind the case, which has urged the disclosure of “powerful” evidence showing Cambridge, Massachusetts-based Harvard is violating Title VI of the landmark 1964 Civil Rights Act.
+The Justice Department joined Students for Fair Admissions, the group behind the case, which has urged the disclosure of “powerful” evidence showing that Cambridge, Massachusetts-based Harvard is violating Title VI of the landmark 1964 Civil Rights Act.
 Title VI prohibits discrimination on the basis of race, color, and national origin in programs and activities receiving federal financial assistance.

-Harvard says its admissions policies comply with U.S. laws and that it has worked to increase financial aid to ensure economic, as well as racial, diversity in its classes.
+Harvard says its admissions policies comply with U.S. laws and that it has worked to boost financial aid to ensure economic, as well as racial, diversity in its classes.

-Anurima Bhargava, who led civil rights enforcement at the Justice Department under Democratic President Barack Obama, told the Journal that the documents simply offered guidelines on how schools and colleges can use affirmative action legally.

-“The law on this hasn’t changed, and the Supreme Court has twice ruled reaffirming the importance of diversity,” the newspaper quoted her as saying.
-“This is a purely political attack that benefits nobody.”

 The White House did not immediately reply to a request for comment on the Journal report.
+U.S. Justice Department representatives did not return a request for comment on the report.

+Vanita Gupta, who led the Justice Department’s civil rights division under Democratic President Barack Obama, criticized the decision.

+“This guidance restated the law and our national commitment to diversity.
+The retraction reflects that the DOJ no longer has that commitment,” she wrote in a Twitter post.

+Her former colleague, Anurima Bhargava, who was head of the department’s civil rights enforcement under Obama, was cited by the paper as saying: “The law on this hasn’t changed, and the Supreme Court has twice ruled reaffirming the importance of diversity.”

+“This is a purely political attack that benefits nobody,” she told the Journal.

-Reporting by Doina Chiacu; Editing by Jeffrey Benkoe
+Reporting by Doina Chiacu; Editing by Jeffrey Benkoe and Bernadette Baum